chadly/chadly.net/src/pages/embracing-the-indieweb.md

 ## The New Hotness

 In order to get WebMentions working, I made use of [Chris Biscardi's plugin](https://www.christopherbiscardi.com/post/building-gatsby-plugin-webmentions) along with [webmention.io](https://webmention.io/) and [brid.gy](https://brid.gy/).
 The former takes care of the nitty gritty of accepting webmentions while the latter converts "normal social media activity" into webmentions.
-They are both OSS IndieWeb projects which means I don't have to worry about them fucking with my data or all-of-a-sudden barfing ads all over me and my visitors.
+They are both OSS IndieWeb projects which means I don't have to worry about them messing with my data or all-of-a-sudden barfing ads all over me and my visitors.

 The workflow goes something like this: